Monday, August 26, 2024

 A newer painting, "The Skipper" has been on exhibit in "Primary Colors," an Open Juried Show at the Rhode Island Watercolor Society, throughout August.
 It shows my son on his sailboat on a long-ago afternoon on the water off Cataumet, on Cape Cod.

 A few weeks ago I spent an enjoyable afternoon with one of my granddaughters, setting ourselves up in my studio with the goal of completing a watercolor sketch in just fifteen minutes.
 We used a photo of some cows that I had taken several years ago as our reference.
-It was fun sharing creative space together, and I was thrilled to see my granddaughter's imaginatively colorful cows appear.
+It was fun sharing creative space together, and I was thrilled to see my granddaughter's imaginatively colorful cows!

 Finally, I was pleased that an oil painting I completed in 2023 -- "Sturbridge Farm" -- was displayed in the "Twelfth Annual One" show at ArtsWorcester, 44 Portland St., Worcester MA.